molixrawdi/tw6-r-01/README.md

 ### Quick Tip for 2026
 If you end up working with **ESP32** chips (very popular for hobbyists), they have their own specialized generator that is much more modern: cargo generate esp-rs/esp-idf-template (for standard apps) or esp-rs/esp-generate (for bare-metal).
-Which one are you diving into first—are you looking to build a web-based tool or start flashing some hardware?

 ## Flashing hardware: